rohitgarg684/beta.sdeskills.com/_posts/2020-01-18-preparing-for-the-technical-interviews.md

 ---
 layout: post
-title: "Preparing for the Technical Interview"
+title: Preparing for the Technical Interview
-subtitle: "Insights, focus areas from a Recruiter at Amazon"
+subtitle: 'Insights, focus areas from a Recruiter at Amazon'
-date: 2020-01-18 09:00:00 -0700
+date: '2023-01-18 09:00:00 -0700'
-background: '/img/posts/2020/01/interview.jpg'
+background: /img/posts/2020/01/interview.jpg
-author: Jasmin Caddel, Talent Magician (Technical Recruiter at Amazon)
+author: 'Jasmin Caddel, Talent Magician (Technical Recruiter at Amazon)'
 ---

 *A while ago member posted this as a word document in Slack.
 I am trascribing here for wider reach. - SDE Skills Team*